soundhar07/Own-Reconnaissance-Tools/Readme.md

 cvelookup.py :
      I didn't parse any service versions in port scanner .
 So, after running the port scanner you can input the service and version and get the CVE  identified with description and CVE_ID.

+subdomaindiscovery.py:
+After identifying the ports and services , we can look up for the subdomain through this tool.